steven-msk/Soulbound/pre-production.md

 This document summarizes the current state of Soulbound towards the end of the prototype phase and serves as a reference point or a recalibration moment before entering pre-production / complete production.
 **All commits following this document contain systems subject to major changes, reworks, and redesign as part of moving toward a production-ready state.**

+# Warning
+<b>There is an ongoing issue where Zenject fails to compile after copying a Unity project from a ZIP file, even when all files and meta files appear to be present.</b>
+The exact cause of this behavior is currently unknown, and there is no reliable fix for now.
+Avoid transferring Unity projects via ZIP when using Zenject.
+Use proper folder copy or version control instead.

 ---

 ## Prototype Systems & Current Status